limavfabio/capstone-react/README.md

 - Live demo will be available on the first stable release of the app

+# Acknowledgements

+- The website design was based on the design by Nelson Sakwa.
+You can see the original design on (https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 # Show your support

 Kindly give a :hearts: if you like this project.